 33.3.28 The River Thames forms the southern boundary, and like the Grand Union Canal to the north, the potential of the Thames as a leisure, recreation, biodiversity and transport resource remains under utilised.
-The River Thames is an important transport route, and with its foreshore and banks is a unique open space with a special environmental character and reduce the river's potential as a navigable waterway.
-Permanently moored vessels or the extension of riverside sites into the river can have a detrimental effect.
+The River Thames is an important transport route, and with its foreshore and banks is a unique open space with a special environmental character-and reduce the river's potential as a navigable waterway.
+Permanently moored vessels or the extension of riverside sites into the river can have a detrimental effect and reduce the river's potential as a navigable waterway.

-8 such as a private garden square
+&lt;sup>8 such as a private garden square